 - Ki Attacks: Taught to her by her master.
 Her weapon can cut through solid stone like butter, and every slice is accompanied by the telltale bursts of wind that occur when ki is used.

-- Lady of War: She is a fighter on the level of 'Hand of God' Kariyanote , and is actually more skilled - and probably more experienced - than both Mugen and Jin.
-She is also quite a bit older than them and seems to have been doing her shtick for a very long time.
+- Lady of War: She is a fighter on the level of 'Hand of God' Kariyanote , and is more deadly—and probably more experienced—than both Mugen and Jin, whom she fights with an eerie elegance that makes it look as if she's toying with them.

 - Let's Get Dangerous!: Jin doesn't take her seriously until she draws her spear, at which point he's very nearly too late to save his own life.

 - Mama Bear: She's doing all of this for her son.

 - Not So Stoic: Briefly, after her second fight with Mugen.